BOJ chief economist expects Japan to move into expansionary phase

 The BOJ also holds a two-day meeting ending Friday

-Some economists are worried that growth may not accelerate as data on consumer spending was lackluster at the start of this year.
+Some economists are worried that growth may not accelerate as data on consumer spending was lacklustre at the start of this year.

 Maeda was more optimistic, however, noting that some measures of retail sales have recently shown signs of strength and that the housing market is starting to pick up.

-Falling oil prices will also shave more than 10 trillion yen ($83.6 billion) from Japan's energy import bill, which is larger than an 8 trillion yen hit inflicted by a sales tax increase last year, he said.
+Falling oil prices will also shave more than 10 trillion yen (53 billion pounds) from Japan's energy import bill, which is larger than an 8 trillion yen hit inflicted by a sales tax increase last year, he said.

 Japan is near full employment, which will put upward pressure on wages and ensure that the BOJ meets its inflation target, Maeda said.